CG Power leads effort to create Indian OSAT plant

 Indian industrial giant CG Power and Industrial Solutions is leading a JV with US's Renesas and Thailand's Stars to establish a new Outsourced Semiconductor Assembly and Test (OSAT) facility.

 CG Power filed its application for a subsidy to assist with the project with the Ministry of Electronics and Information Technology in November.
-Although the JV is still awaiting full approval, CG says will invest up to USD 205 million in the project (for a 92.34% stake), while Renesas will invest up to USD 15 million (6.76%) and Stars Microelectronics USD 2million (0.90%).
+Although the JV is still awaiting full approval, CG says it will invest up to USD 205 million in the project (for a 92.34% stake), while Renesas will invest up to USD 15 million (6.76%) and Stars Microelectronics USD 2 million (0.90%).

 CG Power is keen to play in the OSAT space, since OSAT units play a central role in semiconductor manufacturing: they package and test the silicon chips made at the foundries before they are shipped to the market.
 However, OSAT processes demand production-grade technology, hence the need for the JV with complementary partners.

 The move is a positive one for India's semiconductor space.
-The government is working hard to develop it, and has succeeded in attracting multiple chip packaging, testing and assembly projects to the country.
+The government is working hard to develop it, and has successfully attracted multiple chip packaging, testing and assembly projects to the country.